sanger-bentley-group/gps-pipeline/README.md

 - The following fields can be found in the output `results.csv`
   > ℹ️ The output fields in Other AMR / Virulence type depends on the provided ARIBA reference sequences and metadata file, and resistance phenotypes to MIC lookup table, the below table is based on the defaults.
   <!-- -->
-  > ℹ️ Minimum inhibitory concentration (MIC) of an antimicrobial is only provided if it is included in the resistance phenotypes to MIC lookup table
+  > ℹ️ Minimum inhibitory concentration (MIC) of an antimicrobial in "Other AMR" type is only provided if it is included in the resistance phenotypes to MIC lookup table.
+The default lookup table is based on 2014 CLSI guidelines.
     <!-- -->
   > ℹ️ For resistance phenotypes: S = Sensitive/Susceptible; I = Intermediate; R = Resistant
     <!-- -->